Shopify/ruby-lsp/jekyll/troubleshooting.markdown

 Check the [status center](https://github.com/Shopify/ruby-lsp/blob/main/vscode/extras/ruby_lsp_status_center.png).
 Does the server status say it's running?
-If it is running, but you are missing certain features, please check our [documentation](https://shopify.github.io/ruby-lsp/RubyLsp/Requests.html) to ensure we already added support for it.
+If it is running, but you are missing certain features, please check our [features documentation](https://shopify.github.io/ruby-lsp/#general-features) to ensure we already added support for it.

 If the feature is listed as fully supported, but not working for you, report [an issue](https://github.com/Shopify/ruby-lsp/issues/new?labels=bug&projects=&template=bug_template.yml) so that we can